hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Imagine that you wrote a query that is pretty fast and seems to work well.
 But when you run it in production, it starts to take ages or hangs indefinitely.
 Why?

 There is a fair chance that your query is not the only one running on the database.
 Other queries might be blocking it, or it might not have the same amount of resources available as in your test environment.
-Furthermore, your application might run the query several times in parallel.
+Furthermore, your application can run the query several times in parallel.
 Try to emulate production scenario.
 If the query should run 50 times in parallel in production, run it 100 times in parallel to make sure that the database can handle it.

 In postgres, you can list active queries with this command: